U.S. jobless claims hit 7-year low, inflation ticks up

 Stripping out food and energy prices, the so-called core CPI rose 0.2 percent after advancing by the same margin in March.
 In the 12 months through April, the core CPI increased 1.8 percent, the biggest gain since August last year.

-"By no means does the U.S. have an inflation problem in the traditional sense, but it doesn't feel as though 'lowflation' is dogging the economy either," said Michael Feroli, an economist at JPMorgan in New York.

 The Fed targets 2 percent inflation, but it tracks an index that is running even lower than the CPI.
-Policymakers have worried that inflation is too low.
+Policymakers have worried that inflation is running too low, but the steady increase recently should ease those concerns.

 As for initial jobless claims, they have been volatile in recent weeks because of difficulties adjusting the data around the Easter and Passover holidays and school spring breaks.